nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

   * As these powerful tools for science, they deviate us from personal bias and magically resolve many difficult research problems
   * I started applying theories to the research to get good publications according to normal high-quality research standards

 Soon, I realized the big gap between my research and the daily reality and starting wonder about the meaning and practical senses.
-I started looking for stronger theories and extending the research problem to bring it to more complicated scenarios but still a tremendous gap compared to the actual systems.
+I started looking for stronger theories and extending the research problems to bring them to more complicated scenarios but still a tremendous gap compared to the actual systems.
 But soon, publication race became more important to science rather than discovering the actual causes of things.
 This is not because we are lazy but it is somehow related to the many unsolvable limitations within the approaches themselves or time/budget limitations as well.

 *(I would not describe further, since my limited experience and capability could not represent others).*